T

 Accident Investigation 11 -- Vision, Night Visibility & Lighting Requirements

-A two-day course on vision, night visibility factors and lighting requirements.
-It is intended to assist officers with the determination of whether a driver could have and should have seen an object in sufficient time to avoid striking it.
+A two-day course on vision, night visibility factors, and lighting requirements.
+It is will assist officers with determining whether a driver could have and should have seen an object in sufficient time to avoid striking it.
 Since a night visibility field exercise is included, Day 1 starts in the afternoon.

 Accident Investigation 12 -- Pedestrian Accidents

-A three-day course that deals with the factors unique to pedestrian collisions including determining impact points thru vehicle evaluation and estimation of impact speeds based upon pedestrian movement and vehicle damage characteristics.
+A three-day course that deals with factors unique to pedestrian collisions.
+Includes determining impact points through vehicle evaluation and estimation of impact speeds based upon pedestrian movement and vehicle damage characteristics.
 A session with a forensic pathologist regarding pedestrian injury patterns is included.

 Accident Investigation 13 -- Advanced Traffic Accident Reconstruction